ICanBoogie/CLDR/README.md

 ## Code of Conduct

 This project adheres to a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project and its community, you are expected to uphold this code.
+By participating in this project and its community, you're expected to uphold this code.